dillbyrne/random-agent-spoofer/README.md

 RAS is a firefox addon which allows the use of various user agents, which it can automatically switch to at random after a chosen period of time has expired.

+It also supports other privacy enhancing options

 # Features #

 - Allows the user to choose a random user agent (From all user agents or desktop only)

 - Allows the user to specify the interval at which the random agent changes.
-  Interval can also be random
+  Interval can also be random, specific time period or per session if not set

 - Persistently remembers the users choice of user agent and time interval if set.